SamDuffield/ghq/README.md

 \int_{a}^{\infty} f(x) dx =\int_{-\infty}^{\infty} f(a + e^y) e^y  dy \approx \sum_{i=1}^\mathsf{degree} w_i \frac{f(a + e^{y_i}) e^{y_i}}{\mathbf{N}(y_i \mid \mu, \sigma^2)},
 $$

 where we use the transformation $y = \log(x - a)$ to map the lower-bounded integral to an unbounded integral.
-This can be approximated with `qhq`:
+This can be approximated with `ghq`:
 ```python
 ghq.univariate_importance(f, mu, sigma, degree=32, lower=a)
 ```